rickbsgu/rickb-recipes/recipes/other/slow-roasted-pork-shoulder.md

  1. Remove pork from oven and let rest for 10 minutes
  1. For every half cup drippings, whisk with 3T vinegar and 1/4t salt
  1. Slice or pull apart as required

+ ### Notes

+ 1. You can replace the garlic paste with a rub, if you have a favorite.
+The roasting is the same.